jeremyjcheng/recipe_rating_predictor/README.md

 <iframe
     src="graphs/fig_5.html"
-    width="1800"
+    width="800"
-    height="1600"
+    height="600"
     frameborder="0"
 ></iframe>
-<br>We see that a large concentration of recipes are 4 to 5 stars, with a even higher concentration around the lower end of the filtered cooking time scale.
+We see that a large concentration of recipes are 4 to 5 stars, with a even higher concentration around the lower end of the filtered cooking time scale.
 There doesn’t appear to be a strong or clear correlation between cooking time and average rating—recipes with short and long cooking times can receive both high and low ratings.

 We also want to see the relationship between log cooking time and average recipe rating:

 <iframe
     src="graphs/fig_6.html"
-    width="1800"
+    width="800"
-    height="1600"
+    height="600"
     frameborder="0"
 ></iframe>
-<br>Taking the log of cooking time helps to compress the wide range of values and highlight patterns that may be harder to see on a linear scale.
+Taking the log of cooking time helps to compress the wide range of values and highlight patterns that may be harder to see on a linear scale.
 Similar to the linear version, most recipes tend to have high ratings (4 or 5 stars), regardless of cooking time.
 Overall, even with log transformation, there still doesn’t appear to be a strong or consistent relationship between cooking time and average recipe rating.
 Most recipes, regardless of how long they take to cook, are still rated quite highly.

 Finally, we want to see what the mean average recipe rating looks like for quick (1) and non-quick (0) recipes: